eiazeez/eiazeez/README.md

 > I'm a Test Analyst/QA

-🔭 I have always been curious about technology, and today I pursue my career in search of improving the quality of things.
+🔭 I have always been curious about technology, and today my main focus is on improving the user's experience, transforming platforms to be easier and more engaging to the final consumer.

 💬 Here you will find more about me, my career, and a little about what I am studying and working on.